ghostbyt3/ghostbyt3.github.io/_posts/2020-06-13-HTB-Monteverde.md

 **Azure is a public cloud computing platform.
 It helps in synchronization of hashes and It encrypt the hashes with a dll called `mcrypt.dll`**

 I did some few changes in the script.
 I added the IP address of the machine as Server here.
 Inorder to connect the database.
+So this script uses the same mcrypt.dll to decrypt the hash using the internal commands and gives the password in plain text.

 ```powershell
 Write-Host "AD Connect Sync Credential Extract POC (@_xpn_)`n"